 Status: Project staff have published an interactive online map of preliminary draft Ezones that is based on the Natural Resource Inventory.
 The natural resource mapping is subject to onsite verification at the request of property owners, and the draft Ezones mapping may change as the project progresses.
 Project staff will coordinate their work with the upcoming citywide economic opportunity analysis to provide adequate protection for natural resources and sufficient industrial and employment land to meet future needs.

-Next opportunity to engage: Project staff are offering free site visits by request to confirm or correct natural resource mapping.
-Look up your address on the Columbia Corridor Industrial Lands Map App to see if your site is impacted by this project.
-You can submit a request for a site visit through the Map App or by contacting project staff.
+Next opportunity to engage: Project staff continue to offer free site visits by request to confirm or correct natural resource mapping.
+Learn more about draft wetland mapping and see if your site qualifies for a free wetland determination.
 Those interested can always sign up for email updates.

 What: The purpose of the Economic Opportunities Analysis (EOA) is to analyze and forecast growth in Portland’s industrial and other business districts, then designate an adequate 20-year supply of developable land for businesses and jobs.

-Status: In April, BPS released an economic report detailing market trends for job growth in Portland.
+Status: Last year, BPS released an economic report detailing market trends for job growth in Portland.
 The report details economic growth and prosperity trends, local business specializations and competitiveness, as well as marine industrial forecasts and land needs.

 Next opportunity to engage: None currently.
 Those interested can always sign up for email updates.

 What: The plan updates floodplain regulations throughout the city to ensure that new development in the floodplain addresses flood risk from a changing climate, does not jeopardize threatened and endangered species, and allows Portlanders to continue to obtain federally-backed flood insurance.